 Find ways to leverage social media to generate sales-qualified B2B leads.
-There are dozens of ways this strategy can shape up.
+There are dozens of ways this strategy can shape up your hotel sales lead generation.
 Here are a few examples.

 You can host or sponsor a live webinar that will be shown across the social channels B2B buyers spend the most time using.
 These include LinkedIn, Facebook, and YouTube, as well as video meeting platforms like Zoom, Teams, and Google Meet.

 You could create travel guides with hacks, tips, and advice specifically for Instagram and Pinterest.
 The majority of Instagram and Pinterest users rely on those two platforms for inspiration, ideas, and product discovery.
 This can even be articles and blog posts from your website that your team repurposes as visual content.

 You could do a giveaway or run a contest targeting your B2C customers with the understanding that 81% of B2B buying decisions are influenced by employees who will not be making the final decision.
 So, getting into the feeds of marketing team members, social media team members, interns, employees who are parents, and anyone within an organization can ultimately result in building your social proof within that organization and simplifying the decision-making process for higher-ups.
 Facebook, Instagram, and LinkedIn allow you to target ads to the employees of specific companies.